studio1902/statamic-peak-docs/docs/features/page-builder.md

 Alternatively you can use the generate block command in Peak.
 Run `php please peak:add-block` and follow the instrutions by filling in a name, a filename and a fieldset instruction.
 All the files needed will be generated and the block will be added to the `page_builder.yaml` file.

+## Block partial
+All page builder blocks extend the `resources/views/page_builder/_block.antlers.html` partial so you only have to add site wide styling for blocks in one partial.
+All block content will be slotted into this partial.

 ## Installing blocks
 You can install premade blocks using the [install block command](/getting-started/commands.html#install-page-builder-block).
 Peak ships with a bunch of premade blocks you can style yourself.